LMS Sentinel 7192

 The London, Midland and Scottish Railway (LMS) Sentinel No. 7192 was a geared steam locomotive.
 It was built in 1934 by the Sentinel Waggon Works of Shrewsbury, maker's number 8805 on LMS Lot 111.
-It had an Abner Doble boiler combined with a 4-cylinder compound arrangement, but an order for an additional locomotive and three railcars to a similar was later cancelled.
+It had an Abner Doble boiler combined with a 4-cylinder compound arrangement, but an order for an additional locomotive and three railcars to a similar design was later cancelled.
 It was withdrawn in 1963 and scrapped.